Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 SAP Appeal Process

-The Office of the Register will notify the student via email if an appeal needs to be submitted to continue receiving federal aid at KHSC-KansasCOM.
+The Office of the Register will notify the student via email if an appeal needs to be submitted to continue receiving federal aid at KHSU-KansasCOM.
 Students will be asked to submit an appeal to the Student Performance Committee.
 The appeal form will require the student to complete the information listed below:

 • A written statement documenting the reasons for the failure to meet the standards of academic progress for financial aid eligibility.
 The statement should be concise, but long enough to address the student’s mitigating circumstances (e.g., serious illness of student or family member, death of relative, disruptive personal issue).
 There is no school-defined length.